-Attending support groups during and after treatment for drug or alcohol addictions can help a person maintain their sobriety, according to the National Institute on Drug Abuse (NIDA).
+According to the National Institute on Drug Abuse (NIDA), attending support groups during and after treatment for drug or alcohol addiction can help a person maintain their sobriety.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) seconds NIDA’s assertion that group recovery settings provide positive peer support and accountability to keep from using.

 To be most effective, NIDA says this type of support must be readily available and no one treatment works for everyone.
-Many leaders of support groups acknowledge this point by individualizing their programs to better meet their members’ needs.
-Some peer groups represent very specific groups of people such as women-only, men-only, people of religious or non-religious origins, varying sexual orientations, teens and veterans.
+Many support group leaders acknowledge this point by individualizing their programs to better meet their members’ needs.
+Some peer groups represent specific viewpoints such as women-only, men-only, people of religious or non-religious origins, varying sexual orientations, teens and veterans.

-Many groups are also designed to address the specific substance a person is addicted to—whether alcohol, marijuana, cocaine, methamphetamines, prescription medications, dual recovery, etc.
+Many groups are also designed to address the specific substance a person is addicted to, whether it’s alcohol, marijuana, cocaine, methamphetamines, prescription medications, dual recovery, etc.

 Table of Contents

 Types of Addiction Support Groups